 Adopting in Georgia Through a Private Agency

 If you wish to adopt an infant, the most straightforward way to adopt in Georgia is through a private agency.
-Some popular adoption agencies in Georgia are An Open Door Adoption Agency, the Georgia Agape-Adoption Agency Atlanta, and Nightlight Christian Adoptions.

 Most agency adoptions are now open, meaning that at least some contact with the birth mother will occur after the adoption is finalized.
 The communication arrangement will be determined before the baby is born.
 Most situations involve sending texts, emails, or pictures on occasions like the child’s birthday or holidays.
 In other cases, there may be regular contact or in-person visits.